 Most voters continue to view big government as a problem and don’t want it, but they strongly suspect that more government and higher taxes are on the way with Joe Biden in the White House.

 Most Recent Releases

-President Trump trails Democratic nominee Joe Biden by eight points in the key battleground state of Wisconsin.
+President Trump has edged to a two-point lead over Democrat Joe Biden in the battleground state of North Carolina.

 Democratic challenger Mark Kelly has grown his lead over incumbent Republican Martha McSally in Arizona’s U.S. Senate special election race.

 President Trump has moved to a three-point lead over Democrat Joe Biden in Arizona just days before Election Day.

 More voters plan to vote in person after all as Election Day approaches, with confidence even higher that all votes will be correctly counted.